openstax/napkin-notes/kevin/exercise_versioning_approaches.md

 ## Version-Related System Aims

+* Exercises:
+  * each change to an exercise results in a new, immutable version
+  * immutable exercise versions can be permalinked
 * Tutor:
   * predictible assignments
     * teachers will likely want to know that the exercises they've reviewed/selected will be the ones used in assignments